 What Can Happen if You Pay Your Nanny "Under the Table"?

-Here's a simple example of what can happen: your nanny works for you for several years without having taxes withheld or you paying taxes on her wages.
-When the kids are in school full-time, you decide to part ways, since her services are no longer needed.
-She files for unemployment benefits and is required to list her past employers, which includes your family.
+Here's a simple example of what can happen: Your nanny works for you for several years without having taxes withheld or you paying taxes on their wages.
+When your kids are in school full-time, you decide to part ways with your nanny, since their services are no longer needed.
+Your nanny files for unemployment benefits and is required to list their past employers, which includes your family.
 The unemployment office reviews the case and finds that your family didn't file any tax returns or pay into the state unemployment insurance fund.
 Your ex-nanny is refused benefits and you're now facing an audit from the state.

 What's the punishment?
 Here's the list of possibilities: tax evasion charges; back taxes with penalties and interest; liability for the employee and employer portions of FICA; and, in some cases, loss of professional license.

-As of April 2006, the IRS has started to crack down on employers who pay under the table or misclassify their employees as independent contractors.
+The IRS has stated its desire crack down on employers who pay under the table or misclassify their employees as independent contractors.
 Now more than ever, it's important to be cautious.
 Learn about the Top 11 Professions Most at Risk if Not Paying Nanny Taxes.

 For help on how much you should be paying in nanny taxes and saving on tax breaks, check out our Nanny Tax Calculator.